-The answer to this seems to lie in SNH’s account of what happened:
+The answer to this seems to contained in SNH’s account of what happened:

-According to SNH, Edinger mentioned the oral permit to them.
+According to SNH, Edinger had mentioned the oral permit!
 This would have sounded familiar to one of the dispatched SNH staff members, as it was Alan McKirdy who, according to the site warden, had given Edinger the oral permit.

 If police became involved, the first thing Edinger would tell them was that the site warden had arranged oral permission.
 When asked, the site warden would most likely explain to them, like he would later write in his letter to us, that it was McKirdy who had given the oral permission.
-This would have raised questions about McKirdy’s actions and put him in an embarrassing position.
+This would have raised questions about McKirdy’s actions and put him in a difficult position.

 When confronted about this, SNH disputed the notion that Edinger was let off due to the oral permit.
 SNH said that shortly after meeting Edinger at Logan Farm steps were taken to see whether they could prosecute him:

 However, this still does not explain why the police was not involved.
-In fact, if SNH really was serious about prosecuting Edinger then they should have involved the police.
-It was also SNH’s duty as protectors of the site to inform the police, and they should certainly not have let Edinger take the stolen fossils with him.
+In fact, if SNH really was serious about prosecuting Edinger then they should have involved the police there and then.
+It was also SNH’s duty as site managers to do this, and they should certainly not have let Edinger take the “stolen fossils” with him.

 1. The SNH Head of Earth Sciences could not be bothered to look up which unique fossils occur at Birk Knowes.